-The Japanese beetle, a most destructive garden pest, devours just about everything in its path, including well-tended trees and shrubs.
-The damage it causes is disheartening, but you can arm yourself with knowledge and keep this pest under control in your yard.
+The Japanese beetle, a most destructive garden pest, devours just about everything in its path — including well-tended trees and shrubs.
+The damage this invasive insect causes is disheartening, but you can arm yourself with knowledge and keep Japanese beetles under control in your yard:

-At a little less than 1/2 inch long, the Japanese beetle is hardly imposing.
-In fact, it might be considered somewhat attractive.
+At slightly less than 1/2 inch long, the Japanese beetle is hardly imposing.
+Under different circumstances, this destructive pest might be considered attractive.
 The oval-shaped insect is metallic green with bronze-colored wing covers and dark legs.
-A telltale characteristic that distinguishes the Japanese beetle from other beetle types is the series of small, white tufts of hair located under the wing covers along each side of its body and on its hind end.
+A telltale characteristic that distinguishes the Japanese beetle is the series of small, white tufts of hair located under the wing covers along each side of its body and on its hind end.

 In the spring or early summer, adult female beetles lay eggs in soil.
-Those eggs hatch and become unattractive larvae known as grubs.
-The white, c-shaped grubs have dark heads and feed on plant roots, often causing severe damage.
+Those eggs hatch and become unattractive larvae known as white grubs.
+The white grubs have brown heads and feed on plant roots, often causing severe lawn damage.
+If disturbed, the grubs curl into a C shape.
 The larvae stay in the soil until the following spring, when they pupate and become adults.

-Because of its distinctive feeding pattern, Japanese beetle damage to trees and shrubs is easy to spot.
-The pests dine on the soft tissue between leaf veins, leaving leaves skeletonized and lace-like.
-Flower petals become ragged after beetles feed on them; trees hit hard by beetle feeding may appear as though scorched by fire.2
+Because of this hungry invader's distinctive feeding pattern, Japanese beetle damage to trees and shrubs is easy to spot.
+The pests dine on the soft tissue between leaf veins, leaving foliage skeletonized and lace-like.
+Flower petals become ragged after beetles feed on them.
+Trees hit hard by Japanese beetle feeding appear as though scorched by fire.2

 Japanese beetles are most active on warm, sunny days and like to feed in direct sun in groups.
-The adult beetles are able to fly, which allows them to move easily and quickly throughout your landscape and join others.
+The adult beetles can fly, which allows them to move easily and quickly to congregate throughout your landscape.
 They begin eating at the top of plants and work their way down.3